tonysheng01/Breakout/README.md

 ### Powerups
 Powerups are added to enhance your adventure.
 They are randomly spawned at the top of the screen and slowly fall down.
 The player can choose to activate a powerup by catching it with the paddle.
 Currently six types of powerups are included in the game:
-1. **Size increase:** Temporarily widens the paddle, making it easier to catch the ball.
+1. **Paddle size increase:** Temporarily widens the paddle, making it easier to catch the ball.
-2. **Speed increase:** Increases the speed of the ball.
+2. **Ball speed increase:** Increases the speed of the ball.
 The effect will be cumulative throughout the game so choose wisely!
 3. **Pass-through:** Temporarily lets the ball pass through all bricks it touches without bouncing back.
 4. **Sticky paddle:** Makes the ball stuck on the paddle the next time it is caught.
 Useful for adjusting the ball's launching position and angle.
 5. **Confuse:** Inverts paddle movement and places the scene upside-down.
 You might not want this.